Shiv-Expert2503/SIREN_Streamlit/README.md

 ### 2. The Indispensable Role of $\omega_0$ (Omega Zero) in Sinusoidal Activations

 The unique performance of SIRENs largely stems from their use of sinusoidal activation functions (`sin(x)`) paired with a critical frequency scaling factor, $\omega_0$.
-Instead of directly using `sin(x)`, which tends to converge slowly, especially for representing higher-frequency signals, we introduce $\omega_0$ as:
+Instead of directly using `sin(x)`, which tends to converge slowly, especially for representing higher-frequency signals $\omega_0$ as:

 $$ \text{sin}(\omega_0 \cdot x) $$